Twin Canyon Gold ProjectLa Plata District, Colorado

 A preliminary soil geochemical sampling program in 2017 highlighted that anomalous gold-in-soil values are found along 400 metres of strike in both directions of the Charlene Mine within the Junction Creek Sandstone.
 This indicates that gold mineralization may be more widespread than the mine itself.
 This is further corroborated by historic soil geochemical sampling that indicates other anomalies exist away from the mine workings.
 Alianza conducted additional soil geochemical sampling and tested the extent of potential mineralization.

-Underground sampling of the project is planned for September 2020.
+Underground sampling of the project completed September 2020.